zerodevapp/zerodev-docs/docs/create-wallets/overview.md

 One common misunderstanding of AA wallets is that they are inherently non-custodial.
 In fact, whether a wallet is custodial or not has nothing to do with whether it's AA -- it's the **signer** that determines whether the wallet is custodial.
 If only the user controls their signer, then the wallet can be said as non-custodial.
 If the signer is controlled by a third party, then the wallet would be custodial.

-ZeroDev has support for both [custodial](/category/custodial-wallets) and [non-custodial](/category/noncustodial-wallets) signers, as well as a large number of [third-party signer integrations](/category/integrations) so you can use ZeroDev with popular Wallet-as-a-Service (WaaS) offerings such as Magic and Web3Auth.
+ZeroDev has support for many signers such as [passkeys](/create-wallets/passkey), [social accounts](/create-wallets/social), [EOAs](/create-wallets/metamask), [raw private keys](/create-wallets/private-keys), as well as a large number of [third-party signer integrations](/category/integrations) so you can use ZeroDev with popular Wallet-as-a-Service (WaaS) offerings such as Magic and Web3Auth.

 To specify the signer for the ECDSA validator, use the `owner` flag: